Wednesday, May 25, 2016

 “We can just cook him up and eat him for Christmas dinner!” the father said and clapped his hands together.

 “Noooooo!
 Father, he’s my new pet!” the little boy said.
 “We can’t eat him!
 His feathers are so soft.
-I could use him for a pillow.”
+He’s warm in the winter.”
+With a touch, the goose calmed the boy.

 “Don’t worry, I have another goose cooking,” the old man said, as the little boy’s father sighed.
 “Let them be friends.”